agn453/HI-TECH-Z80-C/README.md

 (a mix of input from and output to the console device stream was previously discarding input).

-* The start-up modules have been corrected to work properly report an error when run under MS-DOS.
-(Previously the assembly language routine was incorrectly being optimised - where absolute jumps were changed to relative branches).
+* The start-up modules have been corrected to properly report an error when run under MS-DOS.
+(Previously the assembly language routine was incorrectly being optimised - and an absolute jump was changed to a relative branch).

 * Updated both dist/LIBC.LIB and dist/LIBF.LIB object libraries
 and the Z280 ones in z280dist/LIB280C.LIB and z280dist/LIB280F.LIB.